How and When to Get Your Professional License

 - If you did not complete an approved professional license program, request a copy of your official transcript (with master's degree conferral date) from Lesley's Registrar's Office.
 Scan both sides and upload it to ELAR.

 - If using the 12-credit Post-Master's Option, you may need to upload official course descriptions for 12 credits that relate to the subject matter knowledge of your initial license.
 Review the Subject Matter Knowledge Requirements for Teachers or for Specialists or for Professional Support Personnel on the website.
-To document employment and mentoring, candidates can have their district fill out and submit the Verification of School-Based Employment Induction/Mentoring form (PDF) to the Department of Elementary and Secondary Education.
+To document employment and mentoring, candidates can have their district fill out and submit the Verification of School-Based Employment Induction/Mentoring form (docx) to the Department of Elementary and Secondary Education.

 Renew/Recertify Your Professional License Every Five Years